Quantitative polynomial cohomology and applications to $\textrm L^p$-measure equivalence: Introduction

 \begin{mythm} (Qualitative version) Let $\L$ and $\G$ be finitely generated virtually nilpotent groups and let $k \in \na$.
 There exists an explicit $p = p(\G, \L, k) < \infty$ such that if $\G$ and $\L$ are mutually cobounded $\textup L^p$-ME, then $\dim_\re H^k(\L, \re) =\dim_\re H^k(\G, \re)$. \end{mythm}

-The number $p$ can be described explicitly in terms of some data on the groups; we will make this more precise later in this introduction (see Theorem \ref{Intro Theorem: Quantitative invariance of Betti numbers of nilpotent groups}).
+The number $p$ obtained in this Theorem is always $> 1 $, so in particular the groups $\L$ and $\G$ in question automatically have the same associated Carnot group.
+Moreover, this number can be described explicitly in terms of geometric/algebraic data of the groups; we will make this more precise later in this introduction (see Theorem \ref{Intro Theorem: Quantitative invariance of Betti numbers of nilpotent groups}).
 For instance, we may consider the simply connected nilpotent Lie group $L_n$ whose Lie algebra is given by

 Its associated Carnot-graded nilpotent Lie group $\mathrm{gr}(L_n)$ has Lie algebra $\mathrm{gr}(\al_n)$, which is the so-called universal or model filiform algebra given by

 The quantitative version of Theorem \ref{Intro Theorem: invariance of Betti numbers of nilpotent groups} (that is Theorem \ref{Intro Theorem: Quantitative invariance of Betti numbers of nilpotent groups}) gives that the groups $L_n$ and $\mathrm{gr}(L_n)$ cannot be $\textrm L^p$-OE for $p > n^2 +n + 5$ when $ n \geq 7$.
 More examples are given in Section \ref{Section: Applications for virtually nilpotent groups}.